About this report

 - activities that it takes to pursue long-term value for shareholders.

-AWAC (Alcoa World Alumina and Chemicals) is an the joint venture enterprise owned jointly by Alumina Limited (40 per cent) and Alcoa Inc. (60 per cent).
-This enterprise includes global bauxite, alumina and aluminium assets.
+AWAC (Alcoa World Alumina and Chemicals) is the joint venture enterprise owned jointly by Alumina Limited (40 per cent) and Alcoa Corporation (60 per cent).
+In September 2016, Alumina Limited’s original partner in AWAC, Alcoa Inc. separated into two companies, Arconic (holding the former downstream businesses of Alcoa Inc.) and Alcoa Corporation (consisting of the former upstream businesses which includes the AWAC assets).
+This enterprise includes global bauxite, alumina and selected aluminium assets.
 AWAC references are used to describe:

 - the physical assets, interests and operations that form the basis of the joint venture (e.g. AWAC’s Huntly bauxite mine)